 I’ve noticed something with libertarians.
 In person, they are capable of lengthy, logical, heavily-researched argumentation, and far more capable than either leftists, conservatives, or communists.
 Online, however, they appear to be the most easily-triggered of all political ideologies.

-As the Director of Being Libertarian Canada, I can assure the reader that the slightest deviation is met with extreme hostility.
+As the Manager of Being Libertarian Canada, I can assure the reader that the slightest deviation is met with extreme hostility.
 One of the greatest defenders of capitalism is Milton Friedman, who also held a violent position concerning support for NATO foreign policy.
 Quoting Friedman elicits triggering among libertarians.

 The fault is not within the stars but within ourselves.
 I’m not referring to the poorly educated within our ranks.
 I’m referring to people who are at the peak of intellection who cannot manage their emotions when they arrive at a perception of a disagreement.

 Hayek was too much of a statist for Mises.
 Ayn Rand can be seen throwing temper tantrums from the slightest disagreement or hostile questions put to her on 1970’s television shows, she turned her back to William F. Buckley at a public engagement because he said he had to flog himself to read Atlas Shrugged (personally, the flogging is preferable).

 Ronald Reagan has said things in defense of our movement.
 Bernie Sanders has supported some positions in defense of our movement.
 Tulsi Gabbard today is defending elements of our movement.
 Noam Chomsky, a communist, as an anarcho-communist, will often say somethings libertarians can agree with.